microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 - Configure the app with necessary permissions and scopes.
 - Generate a client secret for your app.
 - Create a bot in the Azure Bot Service.
-- Add the Teams channel to your bot.
+- Add the Microsoft 365 channel to your bot.
 - Set up OAuth connection settings in the Azure portal.
 ### Enable SSO in Your Teams App
-- Update your bot code to handle authentication and token exchange.
+- Update your message extension's bot code to handle authentication and token exchange.
 - Use the Bot Framework SDK to integrate SSO capabilities.
 - Implement the OAuth flow to obtain access tokens for the user.
 ### Configure Authentication in Teams